benyakirten/benyakiredits/README.md

 - 4/27/2021: I remade the footer alignment function because I hadn't actually fixed it.
 I also took the opportunity to make the searchbar focus and size entirely run in JavaScript because it was working jankily because CSS counted it as losing focus when clicking on one of the results.
 It made clicking on any of the results difficult.
 - 5/21/2021: Made github repos no longer obligatory for projects.
 Changed the padding on the header navigation items.
 - 5/22/2021: Thanks to a great suggestion by my friend Matt, I've added an enlarged book cover to the popup about the cover designer.
+- 6/22/2021: Finally, I added the showcase section to the website.
+It was a lot more work to set it up than I'd anticipated, but now that it's been done, future additions shouldn't be too difficult.
+Oh, yeah, some formatting too.